-The write data is output from the hard disk controller (HDC) and sent to the RDC.
-The write data is sent to the PreAMP as differential signal, and the data is written onto the media.
+The write data is output from the hard disk controller (HDC) with the NRZ data format, and sent to the encoder circuit in the RDC.
+The NRZ write data is converted from 48-bit data to 50-bit data by the encoder circuit then sent to the HDIC, and the data is written onto the media.